TITLE: Major Gift Officer

 Under the direction of the PCC Foundation Development Director, the Corporate and Foundation Relations Officer leads the identification, cultivation, solicitation and stewardship of major gift donors (currently $25,000 and above).
 This can include the constituents of individuals, faculty/staff/retirees, alumni, organizations, private foundations and businesses/corporations, as assigned by the PCC Foundation.
 This is a pivotal development position on the Foundation team, working collaboratively with all Foundation staff in initiating and implementing corporate and sponsorship strategies for scholarship funds, key fundraising events, and priority fundraising initiatives.
 The Corporate and Foundation Relations Officer matches college projects with donor interests, builds industry and community partnerships, and provides strategic guidance and support to faculty/staff on fundraising projects as assigned and appropriate to the specific job duties.

 - Advises and provides advance preparation for college leadership (e.g. College President, Associate VP of College Advancement, and Campus Presidents), volunteers (Foundation Board or committee members), Development Director and other college staff.
 This includes defining meeting objectives, writing talking points, creating donor proposals, writing donor correspondence, and organizing collateral materials as needed.

 - Serves as the lead staff for sponsor solicitations and event planning for the PCC Golf Invitational and its volunteer committee, the annual PCC Foundation Gala, Foundation Board committee meetings and events, etc.

 - As assigned, may oversee and implement foundation grant activity, coordinating a contracted grant writer in preparing proposals, reports, and correspondence to support targeted college programs or initiatives.
 Manages relationships with assigned foundation donors.

-- Working with the Development Director and PCC Grants Office, responds to inquiries and requests for fundraising support from college programs.
+- Works with the Development Director and PCC Grants Office in response to inquiries and requests for fundraising support from college programs.

 - Maintains accurate and timely records/contact reports of all interactions with donors utilizing fundraising database and other tracking sheets as needed.
 Analyzes donor data and giving trends as needed to grow contributions.

 - Develops ideas and implements stewardship steps to creatively recognize corporate and foundation donors in ways that reflect the PCC Foundation brand and mission.